Ethical Choices: Craft Your Path

 Educational means by which to learn about ethical choices are always available at conferences.
 Events in your profession are held at least annually.
 Many sessions have ethics keynote speakers who are experts in their fields.

 Importance of Personal Choices

 Personal clarity is crucial when making ethical choices because it helps us identify our values and beliefs.
-When we know what’s important to us, it becomes easier to make decisions that align with those values.
+When we know what’s important to us, critical decision making becomes easier and they align with our values.
 Clarity also helps us navigate conflicting interests and prioritize our choices based on what we value most.
 Without personal clarity, we may find ourselves making decisions that don’t align with our values, leading to feelings of guilt, shame, and regret.